 It seems we were just in time.
 That weekend the heavens opened and one of the worst storms in many years battered the Lima valley.
 The summer’s forest fires had burned most of the vegetation on the hillsides and the resulting runoff cascaded down the slopes stripping the fertile soil and carving deep channels as it went.

 For several days after the vindima Manuel went down into the adegga and watched the bubbling mass in the concrete tank.
-Each day he offered us a sample and we reveled in the peppery berry fruit flavours.
+Each day he offered us a sample and we reveled in the peppery berry fruit flavors.
 Judging the moment carefully he then siphoned off the liquid from the concrete tank into stainless steel barrels lined up along the old stone wall.
-This year’s vindima had yielded 3000 litres of wine.
+This year’s vindima had yielded 3000 liters of wine.
 That should be enough to see them through to the next one.

 If you’re interested in joining Catavino on a stunning and highly customized tour of the Minho region, filled with regional Portuguese flavors and local wines, contact us today!